 Only state SJWP winners are eligible to compete in the SJWP U.S. national competition.
-If a team (up to 3 students) is chosen as the state winner, all of the team members will be guaranteed a trip to the national competition at the University of North Carolina - Charlotte.
-If that team project advances to the international level, all of the students of that team will go to Sweden to compete.
+If a team (up to 3 students) is chosen as the state winner, all of the team members will be guaranteed a trip to the national competition at the The Ohio State University.
+If that team project advances to the international level, all of the students on that team will go to Sweden to compete.

-A written paper following specific guidelines must be prepared and submitted online at www.sjwp.org no later than May 15, 2018.
+A written paper following specific guidelines must be prepared and submitted online at www.sjwp.org no later than May 12, 2020.
 The paper must conform to the U.S National Paper Guidelines (see page 15).